 Why do backflow prevention assemblies need to be tested?

 Mechanical backflow prevention assemblies have internal seals, springs, and moving parts that are subject to fouling, wear or fatigue.
 Also, mechanical backflow preventers and air gaps can be bypassed.
 Therefore, all backflow prevention assemblies have to be tested periodically to ensure that they are functioning correctly.

 How often does the backflow prevention assembly need to be tested?

-In order to insure the proper operation of a backflow prevention assembly, it must be tested and certified upon installation and at least once a year thereafter by a licensed backflow tester
+In order to ensure the proper operation of a backflow prevention assembly, it must be tested and certified upon installation and at least once a year thereafter by a licensed backflow tester.